Stephen Jay Gould: As a public figure

 An anti-evolution petition drafted by the Discovery Institute inspired the National Center for Science Education to create a pro-evolution counterpart called "Project Steve," which is named in Gould's honor.
+Since 2013, Gould has been listed on the Advisory Council of the National Center for Science Education.

 In 2011 the executive council of the Committee for Skeptical Inquiry (CSI) selected Gould for inclusion in CSI's "Pantheon of Skeptics" created to remember the legacy of deceased CSI fellows and their contributions to the cause of scientific skepticism.

 Gould also became a noted public face of science, often appearing on television.
 In 1984 Gould received his own NOVA special on PBS.
 Other appearances included interviews on CNN's Crossfire and Talkback Live, NBC's The Today Show, and regular appearances on PBS's Charlie Rose show.
 Gould was also a guest in all seven episodes of the Dutch talk series A Glorious Accident, in which he appeared with his close friend Oliver Sacks.
 In 1999, Gould became the first recipient of the GSA Public Service Award.

 Gould was featured prominently as a guest in Ken Burns's PBS documentary Baseball, as well as PBS's Evolution series.
 Gould was also on the Board of Advisers to the influential Children's Television Workshop television show 3-2-1 Contact, where he made frequent guest appearances.

-Since 2013, Gould has been listed on the Advisory Council of the National Center for Science Education.